deancollins84/cushon/README.md

 > [!NOTE]
 > Design choice of having both an integer ID (technical key; PK) and a string UUID (unique) in the database table is just my opinion.
-> I Recognise this is effectively redundant, just personal preference to not expose the technical key and have a clear separation.
+> I recognise this is effectively redundant, just personal preference to not expose the technical key and have a clear separation.
 Uuid would be indexed.

 ## Docker containers and PHPUnit tests
 Two simple docker containers included, one for PHP CLI and one for Composer.